 “It’s been too easy for our kids to get marijuana – and for criminals to reap the profits.
 Today, we change that.
 Our plan to legalize & regulate marijuana just passed the Senate”.

 Three months later, exactly on October 17th, a cannabis fog settled across Canada.
-In just a few days, dispensaries run out of weed.
+In just a few days, dispensaries ran out of weed.
 The law allows adults (18 or 19 depending on the state), to buy, use, possess and grow recreational marijuana.
 The only authorized stores to sell weed are dispensaries that have authorization from the Government to do so.

 South Africa, “weed are free now”

 One month before the big news came from North America, South Africa legalized cannabis use.
 “Weed are free now”, chanted the activists outside the Constitutional Court when the big announcement was made.
-South Africa’s highest court decided that growing of marijuana for private consumption is not considered a felony.
+South Africa’s highest court decided that growing marijuana for private consumption is not considered a felony.

 Deputy Chief Justice Raymond Zondo said: “It will not be a criminal offence for an adult person to use or be in possession of cannabis in private for his or her personal consumption”.
 But it is still illegal to publicly consume cannabis, as it is to sell it or supply it.

-However, the process is not that easy.
+However, the process is not that simple.
 Patients will need a letter from their doctor, in which he or she describes in detail the condition and how CBD can be used to treat that condition.
 You have to send a letter to the Korea Orphan Drug Center, located in Seoul, and wait for approval.

 Shin Chang-Hyun a politician from the Democratic Party introduced the bill.
 He said that cannabis legalization will be a solution for minorities and people of scarce resources: